Dancing Museums 2018 – 2021

 The practice-led research group, composed of artists, dance organisations, museums and universities from 8 countries, looked at how the presence of dance can offer new ways of experiencing art and heritage and help audiences and visitors engage both intellectually and viscerally with artworks.
 The knowledge and experience generated throughout the project empowered the organisations and artists involved with the skills needed to implement meaningful audience development projects beyond the duration of the project.

-To culminate this research project, A NEW WEBSITE was created to document discovories throughout the period as well as to give the project an ongoing legacy to urge a change in the position of the audiences and artists alike within the museum context.
+To culminate this research project, a new website was created to document discovories throughout the period as well as to give the project an ongoing legacy to urge a change in the position of the audiences and artists alike within the museum context.

 Resources